LiranKasher/Exercises/BASH/Execution_permission_remover/README.md

-Write a program that take a command line argument for directory path and remove execution privileges from all users for all files in that directory and subdirectories (without changing directories permissions).
+Write a program that takes a command line argument for directory path.
+Remove execution privileges from all users, for all files, in that directory and subdirectories.
+Do all that without changing directories ownership.